Commercial Mortgages

 This deal had an arrangement fee of 2% (which they added to the loan) and a valuation fee of £974.
 The payments were £2,249 per month.

-Once the fixed rate ends the mortgage will revert to the Lenders Standard Variable rate, currently 8.55% which would mean the payment would then be £2547 per month.
+Once the fixed rate ends the mortgage will revert to the lenders standard variable rate, currently 8.55%, which would mean the payment will become £2,547 per month.
 They could, however, remortgage to a new deal.

 This example is based on figures from a high street lender on 10/04/2024 and is for illustrative purposes only.